peteroupc/CBOR/docs/PeterO.BigInteger.md

 <b>Returns:</b>

- `true`  if this number's value is equal to another number's value, otherwise,  `false` .
+ `true`  if this number's value is equal to another number's value; otherwise,  `false` .

 ### fromByteArray